Sfonxs/prom-stream-gateway/README.md

 # Prometheus Stream Gateway

-A lightweight, scalable gateway that ingests metrics via a Redis queue, aggregates them, and exposes them on /metrics for Prometheus.
+A lightweight, scalable gateway that ingests metrics via a Redis queue, aggregates them, and exposes them on the `/metrics` for Prometheus to scrape.

 ## 🚀 Features

-- **Prometheus Integration**: Aggregates metrics ingested via a Redis queue and exposes them on `/metrics` for Prometheus to scrape.
 - **Redis Queue Processing**: Handles JSON metric ingestion via a Redis queue with concurrent processing.
 - **Histogram, Gauge, Counter, Summary Metrics**: Supports all Prometheus metric types.
-- **Scalable and Configurable**: Easily adjustable queue workers and Redis configurations.
+- **Aggregations**: The metrics are aggregated, so the metric sender can handle their metrics completely stateless.
+- **Small**: Uses .NET AOT keeps the footprint low and further improves efficiency.
-- **Dockerized Deployment**: Provides a simple and efficient containerized setup.
+- **Dockerized Deployment**: Easily deployed using a containerized setup.
-- **Integration Testing**: Includes automated integration tests to ensure correctness.

 ## 🛠 How It Works

 1. **Metrics are Enqueued**: Services push metrics in JSON format into a Redis queue.
-2. **Worker Processes Metrics**: Background workers dequeue and processes metrics.
+2. **Worker Processes Metrics**: Background workers dequeue and aggregate the metrics.
-3. **Prometheus Metrics Endpoint**: The metrics are aggregated metrics on `/metrics` for Prometheus to scrape.
+3. **Prometheus Metrics Endpoint**: The aggregated metrics are exposed on on `/metrics` for Prometheus to scrape.

+## Why?
+When to use?

+-- todo write this out

 ## 📦 Installation & Setup